Tims2D/SPDNet/README.md

 sh ./scripts/Transformer.sh
 sh ./scripts/PatchTST.sh

-📊 Results
+## 📊 Results
 The output of each experiment can be found in the following folders:

-📁 logs/ → Contains:
+### 📁 logs/
+- Contains:

-Hyperparameters used during training
+  - Hyperparameters used during training
-Real-time monitoring during training
+  - Real-time monitoring during training
-Final outputs of the models
+  - Final outputs of the models

-📁 results/ → Contains:
+### 📁 results/
+- Contains:

-All forecasted and true values in .npy format
+  - All forecasted and true values in `.npy` format
-Example files: pred.npy, true.npy, etc.
+  - Example files: `pred.npy`, `true.npy`, etc.

-📁 test_results/ → Contains:
+### 📁 test_results/
+- Contains:

-Visualizations of the forecasting results
+  - Visualizations of the forecasting results
-Plots comparing actual vs. predicted values
+  - Plots comparing actual vs. predicted values